-Now let’s talk about this act, it keeps a record of the personal data of the consumer and is a very well known act.
+Now let’s talk about this act, it keeps a record of the personal data of the consumer and is a very well-known act.
 It protects the privacy rights of the user.
-And they are well informed of the data that is being stored and how it will be used for better user experience.
+And they are well informed of the data that is being stored and how it will be used for a better user experience.

-Now, the residents of U.S.A are embedded with certain rights under this law,
+Now, the residents of the U.S.A are embedded with certain rights under this law,

 - The citizens have the right to see what data about them is collected about them in the past 1 year.

-- They are allowed to know what data of them is being stored and how it is used and shared.
+- They are allowed to know what data is being stored and how it is used and shared.

 - And there is no injustice done to any consumer when it comes to their payment and service.

 - They have the right to release, sell, or rent their information to any other website.